-Switching to a different customer relationship management platform can be quite a challenge for small businesses.
-You're tasked with gaining your team’s buy-in, transferring customer data and implementing new workflows.
-But, with the right approach, it doesn't have to be such a daunting transition.
+Switching to a different customer relationship management (CRM) platform can be quite a challenge for small businesses.
+You have to gain your team’s buy-in, transfer customer data and implement new workflows.
+Here are several ways to approach this process and make it a less daunting transition.

-Before making a switch, you first need to determine whether the software itself is the problem.
-Businesses switch CRMs for various reasons, but in my experience, the decision often comes down to poor user adoption.
-If it’s not clear to your staff members how – or even why – to use the CRM, then don’t expect them to be eager participants.
-Perhaps that's why failure rates for CRM projects hover around 33%, according to a 2017 analysis.
-And when CRM installations take a nosedive, they not only fail to deliver profitable growth, they can also damage long-standing customer relationships.
+Before making a switch, you need to determine whether the software itself is the problem.
+Businesses switch CRMs for various reasons, but the decision often comes down to poor user adoption.
+If it’s not clear to your staff members how – or even why – they should use the CRM, then don’t expect them to be eager participants.
+When CRM installations take a nosedive, they not only fail to deliver profitable growth but can also damage long-standing customer relationships.

 The main job of a CRM is to organize leads and keep communication flowing.
 If leads are slipping through the cracks and miscommunication is constant, you’re not getting your money’s worth out of the software.